 Pixabay is a fantastic resource if you’re a business professional — particularly a content marketer.
 The community-powered site offers photos and videos under the Pixabay License, making them safe to use for commercial purposes.

 Peruse their millions of photos for your next business presentation, project proposal, sales pitch, or anything in between.
-Pixabay also offers vectors and illustrations.
+Pixabay also offers vectors and illustrations that are great for using as visuals in presentations.

 Unsplash’s photo library contains thousands upon thousands of beautiful, free images of all types (and it’s also now available directly in Prezi).
 Every day, their generous community of photographers gift new photos to the collection, free to use for both commercial and non-commercial purposes.
 No specific permission or credit is required.

 The Unsplash team also curates new collections of photos every week, should you need some inspiration, and their Explore section features a number of popular picture categories.
-Below, see some of our favorites from their Food Images selection.
+Below, see some of our favorite presentation pictures from their Food Images selection.

 Kaboompics also provides a complementary palette of colors with the photo of your choosing, which you can use to help design the rest of your presentation with style.

-Burst is another great option for the business-minded.
+Burst is another great option for the business-minded to find presentation images.
 The free platform is powered by Shopify, and was built specifically to provide designers, developers, bloggers, and entrepreneurs with access to beautiful photography.

 Check out Burst when you’re thinking of designing a website, blog, online store, school project, Instagram ad, Facebook post, desktop background, or client work.

-Absolutely sick of stock imagery?
+Absolutely sick of stock images for presentations?
 Looking for a collection of photos that can’t be found anywhere else?
 Try Reshot.
 The service aims to unify creators through a free exchange of high-quality visual content.

 Their massive library is full of handpicked stock photos you won’t find anywhere else, lending credibility to their claim of ‘uniquely free’ images.